nova-kit/nova-on-vapor/README.md

 php artisan nova:vapor-user --name="Administrator" --email="nova@laravel.com"
 ```

-> Without passing `--password`, the code would generate a random 8 character password and you can use the Forgot Password feature to reset the value.
-Using `--password` is possible but be aware that the value will be logged to CloudWatch.
+> **Note**: Without passing `--password`, the code would generate a random 8 character password and you can use the Forgot Password feature to reset the value.

+> **Warning**: Using `--password` is possible but be aware that the value will be logged to CloudWatch.

 ### Minio for `VaporFile` and `VaporImage` locally